openzoom/sdk/README.txt

   Code: <http://github.com/openzoom>

-  Welcome to the OpenZoom project.
+  Welcome to the OpenZoom SDK project.

-  All projects that are part of the OpenZoom project can easily be imported into Eclipse through the "Import..." command.
-Please set the OPENZOOM_HOME linked resource to point to the trunk of the OpenZoom SDK and get started!
+  The OpenZoom SDK project can easily be imported into Eclipse through the "Import..." command.
+Please set the Eclipse OPENZOOM_HOME linked resource to point to the master branch of the OpenZoom SDK project and get started!

   Instructions: OPENZOOM_HOME Linked Resource (Eclipse)
   ----------------------------------------------------------------------------